This post may contain affiliate links. Please read our disclosure policy.

 How To Boil Corn on the Cob

-This easy Corn on the Cob recipe is so simple to make and not much more difficult than bringing a pot of water to a boil.
-If you ever wondered how to make corn on the cob on the store, this is it!
+This easy Corn on the Cob recipe is one of the best methods and not much more difficult than bringing a pot of water to a boil.
+If you ever wondered how to make fresh summer corn on the cob on the stove, this is it!

-1. Fill a large pot with 6 cups of water and bring to a boil
+2. Fill a large pot with 6 cups of water and bring to a rolling boil over high heat.

-3. Add the corn to the pot and cover.
+4. Add the corn to the large pot of water and cover.

 corn on the cob in a stainless steel pot.